Thao152/Carbon/README.md

 | Software & Services                              | 46544     |
 | Media                                            | 23017     |

+➡ Insight: The Electrical Equipment & Machinery sector contributes nearly four times more than the next industry, driven by turbine manufacturing.
+- These top three industries account for the vast majority of total emissions.

 ### 4.What are the companies with the highest contribution to carbon emissions?
 ```
 select c.company_name, sum(p.carbon_footprint_pcf) as "Total Pcf"